-Philippines conducts air strikes to regain control of ISIS occupied city
+Philippines launches air strikes in bid to retake ISIS-occupied city

 Story highlights

-- Some 70,000 have fled the city since fighting broke out 8 days ago
+- Some 70,000 people have fled the city since fighting broke out eight days ago

-- Militants had set fire to churches, other buildings and raised ISIS flag
+- Militants have set fire to churches and other buildings and raised the ISIS flag

-(CNN)The Philippines military is conducting air strikes as it fights to regain full control of Marawi, a city on the southern island of Mindanao that was overrun by ISIS affiliated fighters last week.
+(CNN)The Philippines military has unleashed a series of air strikes in a push to regain full control of a largely Muslim city that was overrun last week by ISIS-affiliated fighters.

-More than a hundred people have died and 70,000 have fled the town of 200,000 since fighters from the Maute Islamist militant group entered the city, and clashed with military and police.
+More than a hundred residents of Marawi, on the southern island of Mindanao, have died and 70,000 have fled the town of 200,000 since fighters from the Maute Islamist militant group entered the city and clashed with military and police.

+The siege on Marawi unfolded as Muslims worldwide began to mark the holy month of Ramadan.
+Mindanao has a significant Muslim population, though the Philippines is a predominantly Catholic country.

-The Maute militants set fire to churches and other buildings as they entered the city, flying the flag of the so-called Islamic State, to which they pledged allegiance last year.
+The Maute militants set fire to churches and other buildings as they entered the city, flying the flag of the so-called Islamic State to which they pledged allegiance last year.

+Sporadic gunfire erupted throughout the day as helicopters flew over the city, a witness told CNN.

-Locals told CNN last week there were long lines as people piled cars with family members and belongings as they sought to escape the ISIS-backed fighters.
+Families last week packed belongings into cars and sat in long lines of traffic as they sought to escape the ISIS-backed fighters, residents told CNN at the time.

-Parts of neighboring Iligan city are on lock down, with a night-time curfew, to prevent fighters spreading there, according to a statement posted on the city's official Facebook page.
+Parts of neighboring Iligan city are on lockdown, with a nighttime curfew, to prevent fighters from moving in, according to a statement posted on the city's official Facebook page.

-The Philippines is a predominantly Catholic country but Mindanao has a significant Muslim population.

 Fighting ongoing

-Reports suggested the Maute fighters were reinforcing Isnilon Hapilon, a long term terrorist leader designated by ISIS as the group's emir for Southeast Asia, after he was cornered by Philippines police and military forces in the city.
+Reports suggested the Maute fighters were defending Isnilon Hapilon, a longstanding terrorist leader designated by ISIS as the group's emir for Southeast Asia, after he was cornered by Philippines police and military forces.

-The Philippines military said the ongoing strong resistance put up by the fighters suggested Hapilon was still in the city.
+Militants' ongoing resistance suggested Hapilon, who has a $5 million FBI bounty on his head, was still in the city, the Philippines military said.

-According to the Philippines Department of National Defense (DND), around 65 Maute group fighters have been killed in the fighting so far, while 17 soldiers and three police officers have died.
+More than 80 militants had been killed since fighting began, while 17 soldiers and three police officers had died, Armed Forces of the Philippines spokesman Joar Herrara told CNN.

-Over the weekend, Philippines President Rodrigo Duterte suggested he would be open to tapping nationalist rebel groups which recently signed peace deals with the government as reinforcements in the fight against ISIS.
+Philippines President Rodrigo Duterte suggested over the weekend that he would be open to tapping nationalist rebel groups, which recently signed peace deals with the government, as reinforcements in the fight against ISIS.

+Duterte declared martial law over the island of Mindanao last week after the crisis began.

-In a message to members of the Moro Islamic Liberation Front (MILF) and the Moro National Liberation Front (MNLF), Duterte said "if this martial law lasts and you want to help us fight for the republic ...
-I will use you as soldiers, with the same pay, privileges, and I will build houses for you."
+"If this martial law lasts and you want to help us fight for the republic, ...
+I will use you as soldiers, with the same pay, privileges, and I will build houses for you," Duterte said in a message to the Moro Islamic Liberation Front and the Moro National Liberation Front.

 Hostages escape

-The DND said more than a dozen people had been executed by the militants, and numerous others have been taken hostage.
+Militants had executed more than a dozen people, and numerous others had been taken hostage, the Department of National Defense said.

-During government airstrikes against Maute group positions Monday, a large group of hostages were able to escape their captors.

-Speaking to CNN Philippines, they described how 11 of them fled a building they were housed in and swam across a river to government troops on the other side.
-One of the men died.
+During government airstrikes Monday against Maute group positions, 11 hostages fled a building and swam across a river to reach government troops on the other side, they told CNN Philippines.
+One man died trying to escape.

 The surviving hostages said they had seen one of their companions beheaded in front of them and were warned they would meet the same fate if the government did not meet the group's demands.